itzkou/folio/content/featured/Uniclub/index.md

   - Laravel
 ---

 Uniclub is an event mangement application for students around campus.
-I developed this project during my Bachelor's degree pursuit, it was both an ancredible and enriching experience.
-I collaborated with creative designers and web developers in order to conceive, implement and deploy the final version of 'Uniclub'
+I developed this project during my Bachelor's degree pursuit, I collaborated with creative designers and web developers in order to conceive, implement and deploy the final version of 'Uniclub'